Ramadan (Ramazan) in Turkey 2025

 Another Ramadan tradition that stems from the Ottoman times is Ramadan Drummers—they are supposed to wake people up for their dawn meal before the long day of fasting.
 In cities such as Istanbul, there's a tendency to revive old traditions, so you're also likely to be woken up by a chanting drummer in the early morning.
 In Istanbul alone, there are about 2,000 Ramadan Drummers.
 You can also hear them in residential areas of Denizli, in Southwest Turkey, and other cities.

 According to the lunar calendar, the dates of Ramadan are always different, every year the holy month begins ten days earlier than it used to be a year before.
-However, in 2024, the dates fall from March 11th to April 9th, so be sure to plan your trip to Turkey correspondingly.
-All in all, in tourist perspective, Ramadan promises to be quite a memorable cultural experience.
+In 2025, the dates fall from February 28 to March 29, so be sure to plan your trip to Turkey correspondingly.
+All in all, from a tourist perspective, Ramadan promises to be quite a memorable cultural experience.